Excel VBA 2 Dimensional Array Initialization

 Note:

-In any case, if you can’t find the Developer tab in the ribbon, then you need to enable it from the options.
+If you can’t find the Developer tab in the ribbon, then you need to enable it from the options.

-Excel VBA 2 Dimensional Array Initialization: 2 Examples
+Excel VBA 2-Dimensional Array Initialization: 2 Examples

-1. Static 2-Dimensional Array
+Example 1 – Static 2-Dimensional Array

 Sub Initialize_Static_Array()